jh1993/UnderusedOptions/README.txt

 - Self Sufficiency (4 SP): +5 minion damage and +3 minion range.

 Conductance:
-- Instead of copying lightning spells cast at the target, the debuff will cause any lightning damage dealt to the target, before resistances, to also be dealt to a target in line of sight up to 4 tiles away.
-Targets with Conductance are prioritized, and if a target does not have Conductance, apply Conductance with duration equal to the current remaining duration to it after dealing damage.
-Each target can only be damaged by Conductance once per turn, refreshed before the beginning of your turn.
+- Instead of copying lightning spells cast at the target, the debuff will have a 50% chance to cause any lightning damage dealt to the target, before resistances, to also be redealt to a target in line of sight up to 4 tiles away, and apply Conductance with duration equal to the current remaining duration to it after dealing damage.
+- Multicopy and max charges upgrades removed.
-- Multicopy upgrade replaced by Cascade Range upgrade (4 SP): + 4 cascade range.
+- Cascade Range (4 SP): + 4 cascade range.
+- Duration (3 SP): +10 duration.
+- Strikechance (6 SP): +25% strikechance.

 Conjure Memories:
 - Completely reworked due to redundancy with Mystic Memory.
 It now memorizes allies you summon for 10 turns, and re-summons up to 2 dead memorized allies when it expires.
 Casting it again will replace the previous instance and inherit all memorized allies.
 Cannot be used to carry minions between levels, or duplicate unique minions in my mods.